orizens/angular2to1/README.md

 # angular2to1 Project
-An angular 2 to angular 1 Shim - Write angular 2 components with angular 1
+An angular 2 to angular 1 Shim - Write angular 2 components with angular 1.
+As explained in my [blog post: Write Angular 2 Components In Angular 1](http://orizens.com/wp/topics/write-angular-2-components-in-angular-1/).

 ## Why
 An angular 2 to angular 1 function.